The Dignity of the Human Person

 We reject federal government being given powers that would be better left to a lower level, with due regard to the principle of subsidiarity.

-We reject radical notions of environmental protection that assume man is the problem and insist upon countless millions of acres remaining untouched, population growth limitation, or other similar programs.
+We reject radical notions of environmental protection that assume man is the problem and insist upon countless millions of acres remaining untouched, implement population growth limitation, or other similar programs.

 We reject any deviation from the respect due to private property and insist that though this is not an intrinsic an inalienable right, it is nevertheless an essential principle of a just government that must form the cornerstone of economic life.